Instant Pot Beef Roast With Tender Vegetables

 What potatoes work well for Pot Roast?

 For potato replacements medium russets will make the best exchange.
-However, if you don’t have russet potatoes, you can use other whole potatoes like Gunda, parel, or melody potatoes.
+However, if you don’t have russet potatoes, you can use other whole potatoes like Gunda, Parel, or Melody potatoes.

 Can I add other veggies to Instant Pot Beef Pot Roast?

 Of course!
-For some extra texture and flavor in your Pressure Cooker Pot Roast mix in some additional vegetables like green beans, broccoli, corn, celery, and tomatoes along with the medium carrots.
+For some extra texture and flavor in your Pressure Cooker Pot Roast mix in some additional vegetables like green beans, broccoli, corn, celery, and tomatoes along with medium carrots.

 What cut of beef do I use for Pot Roast?